tldr-pages/tldr/CONTRIBUTING.md

 - `{{path/to/directory}}`
 - `{{path/to/directory1 path/to/directory2 ...}}`

-However, if the description doesn't suggest that the user can choose the value, leave it as part of the command, and NOT as a placeholder, for example:
+However, if the description suggests a specific value, leave it as part of the command, and NOT as a placeholder, for example:

 ```md
 - Display records more recent than 3 days: